paul-hammant/tbd/content/alternative-branching-models/index.md

         (test source directory tree)
 ```

-Many trunks becomes undesirable if you have the same release cadence for all the separate trunks in the repo, and you
+Many trunks becomes undesirable if you have lock-step release (same cadence) for all the separate trunks in the repo,
+and for all of those you
-are 'branching for release', You have made it harder for the larger thing to be build from root.
-Better would be one,
+are 'branching for release'.
+You have made it harder for the larger thing to be build from root.
+Better would be one
-trunk with three modules:
+trunk with three modules, and a recursive build system, or one of the modern directed graph build systems like Buck or Bazel:

 ```
 root/